 “Don’t knock it ‘till you try it” is my advice when it comes to Chicken Chow Mein Sandwich.
 It consists of chicken in brown gravy served over crispy chow mein noodles and sandwiched in between a hamburger bun.
 You’ve got to try it!

-The origin of the chow mein sandwich is believed to have started 1920s or 1930s in Fall River, Massachusetts.
+The origin of the chow mein sandwich is believed to have started in the 1920s or 1930s in Fall River, Massachusetts.
 (I have not been able to find any substantiated dates.)
-It was a time of booming industrial business, in particularly the textile industry.
+It was a time of booming industrial business, particularly the textile industry.
 With a large population of European and Canadian workers, who were not accustomed to Chinese food, the Chinese restaurants adapted their menu to suit the taste of this demographic.
 The chow mein sandwich was born and became a staple.

-I’m using the round kind chow mein noodles that most people have access to.
+I’m using the round kind of chow mein noodles that most people have access to.
 But the classic chow mein sandwich uses flat, crispy chow mein noodles.
 This type of noodle is exclusively produced by The Oriental Chow Mein Company in Fall River, Massachusetts.
 It supplies to restaurants and supermarkets in the region.
-The locals do not want their sandwich with anything other than these flat chow mein noodles.
+The locals do not want their sandwiches with anything other than these flat chow mein noodles.

 Recipe highlights:

-• Season chicken with 3/4 of the salt and pepper.
+- Season chicken with 3/4 of the salt and pepper.
 Sautée in a preheated, greased skillet until mostly cooked through.
 Transfer chicken to a bowl.

-• Add molasses, soy sauce, oyster sauce, garlic powder, and onion powder to the skillet.
+- Add molasses, soy sauce, oyster sauce, garlic powder, and onion powder to the skillet.

-• Add the cornstarch, broth, and water mixture.
+- Add the cornstarch, broth, and water mixture.
 Bring to a boil to thicken slightly.

-• Add chicken and bean sprouts.
+- Add chicken and bean sprouts.
 Reduce heat to a simmer until sprouts are tender and chicken is cooked through.
 Salt and pepper to taste.

-• Assemble sandwiches.
+- Assemble sandwiches.

-• See recipe card below for detailed instructions.
+- See the recipe card below for detailed instructions.

 How many sandwiches does this make?

 This recipe makes between 3 to 6 servings, depending on appetite size.
-This one batch of chow mein yields 3 large plate size servings or 6 smaller sandwiches.
+This one batch of chow mein yields 3 large plate-size servings or 6 smaller sandwiches.

 It is not uncommon for restaurants to pile a mountain of crispy noodles and chow mein and noodles on the plate.
 When I make them, I prefer smaller portions because I like to attempt to eat them by hand 🙂